kbase/auth2_client_java/README.md

 ## Usage

-If backwards compatibility with old code is required, use the `us.kbase.auth.ConfigurableAuthService` class.
+If backwards compatibility with versions of the client prior to 0.5.0 is required, use the `us.kbase.auth.ConfigurableAuthService` class.
 Otherwise use the `us.kbase.auth.client.AuthClient` class.